wischmcj/canopyHydrodynamics/new_README.md

 ## Overview

-The methods provided in CanHydro extract data from these QSMs (i.e. cylinder angle, projected area, ...) and use said data to predict how percipitation falling in the vicinity of the corresponding tree will be paritioned.
+The methods provided in canoPyHydro extract data from these QSMs (i.e. cylinder angle, projected area, ...) and use said data to predict how percipitation falling in the vicinity of the corresponding tree will be paritioned.
 At present, these paritions are as follows

 1. Stem flow - Percipitation intercepted by the tree that flows down to the trunk of the tree
 2. Drip flow - Percipitation intercepted by the tree that drips to the ground prior to reaching the trunk of the tree